 - Positive net profit

-The projected balance sheet of your edible seaweeds farm
+The projected balance sheet of your edible seaweed farm

-The balance sheet for an edible seaweeds farm is a financial document that provides a snapshot of your business’s financial health at a given point in time.
+The balance sheet for an edible seaweed farm is a financial document that provides a snapshot of your business’s financial health at a given point in time.

 It shows three main components: assets, liabilities and equity: